torresolmx/PhoenixGeoPy/README.md

 ### Installing the necessary packages

+#### Install Python 3

 First you will need to install Python3 in your system if you don't have it already.
-You can find Python3 for different oeprating systems.
+You can find Python3 for different operating systems.
 In Windows we recommend using Cygwin or MSYS2.

-For now, most of our documentation will be tested in a Linux computer, but if you know your way around python, or if you Google a little, you will find how to do the same in your system.
+For now, most of our documentation will be tested on a Linux computer, but if you know your way around Python, or if you Google a little, you will find how to do the same in your system.

 In a modern Debian-based Linux system you can install Python3 by typing in a console: